anhtudo97/anhtudo97/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on CPL which company trade platform
+- 🔭 I’m currently working on CPL which company exchange crypto platform
 - 🌱 I’m currently learning blockchain
 - 👯 I’m looking to collaborate on Frontend, Backend, Blockchain
 - 🤔 I’m looking for help with